JeffersonLab/solid_release/howto.md

   * solid_gemc solid_SIDIS_He3_full.gcard

 ## run jeffersonlab/solid:2.devel
+* cd your working dir on host which will be bind into container automatically
-* load jeffersonlab_solid_tag2.devel_s2.6.0.simg
+* load jeffersonlab_solid_tag2.devel_s2.6.1.simg
 * (now you are in container, run following commands inside)
   * echo $SHELL      (check if you using tcsh, if not, run tcsh)
   * set prompt = '[#Container# %n@%m %c]$ '
-* (do this if you want to run the precompiled latest gemc,banks, and solid_gemc at jlab)
+* (do this if you are at jlab machine and want to run the precompiled latest gemc,banks, and solid_gemc)
   * setenv myGEMC /group/solid/solid_github/gemc/source
   * setenv myBANKS /group/solid/solid_github/maureeungaro/banks
   * setenv mySoLID_GEMC /group/solid/solid_github/JeffersonLab/solid_gemc